soltislab/BotanyENMWorkshops/README.md

-# BotanyENMWorkshop2025
+# BotanyENMWorkshop2026
 **Stay tuned for the Botany 2026 update!**

-This repository contains material from the Botany 2025 workshop titled 'Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography' which was held in July 2025.
+This repository contains material from the Botany 2026 workshop titled 'Using Digitized Collections-Based Data in Research: Applications for Ecology, Phylogenetics, and Biogeography' which was held in August 2026.

 HTML version of our R markdown can also be viewed here: https://soltislab.github.io/BotanyENMWorkshops/Botany2025/Botany2025.html